bgardner/powder/README.md

 # Powder

-Powder embraces the limitless potential of block-based design with WordPress.
-Its signature approach—inspired by the brilliant color palettes of Tailwind CSS—transcends conventional standards and provides a canvas where creativity knows no bounds.
-With its extensive library of wireframe patterns, style variations, and versatile templates, Powder transforms the development of WordPress websites, setting a new standard of artistic freedom within the open-source community.
+Powder reclaims its minimalist roots by embracing simplicity and focusing on the purity of form and function.
+Its signature approach—inspired by the vibrant color palettes of Tailwind CSS—transcends conventional design standards and provides a canvas where creativity knows no bounds.
+Unlock the full potential of Powder with our All-Access plan, which features an extensive library of wireframe patterns and versatile templates, streamlining the development of WordPress websites.

 ## Demo